Simula Research Laboratory /

 System-Tools is a collection of helpful tools for basic system management of Linux and FreeBSD systems:

 System-Info displays basic status information about the system: hostname, uptime, CPU, memory statistics, disk space statistics, SSH public key hashes, and networking information.
 Furthermore, it can be configured to show one or more banners (for example, a project name).
-System-Info can be configured to be automatically run when logging in, providing the user an up-to-date overview of the system.
+System-Info can be configured to be automatically run when logging in, providing the user with an up-to-date overview of the system.

 One main purpose of System-Info is to run on login, to particularly show a nice login banner (for example, a project or company logo) and then present the basic system information.
 For this purpose, System-Info can be configured with banner scripts (by default looked up in /etc/system-info.d or /usr/local/etc/system-info.d), which are processed in alphabetically descending order by file name, like: